Home Compare ALLE vs CTAS

 Allegion vs Cintas: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Cintas carrying a narrow edge on stability.
+Cintas holds the cleaner structural position, with the lead spread across stability and valuation.
 Allegion still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity